ufz/ogs/Documentation/ProjectFile/prj/time_loop/output/hdf/i_hdf.md

 Group of parameters when XDMF/HDF writer is used.
-Type of output in time_loop must be XDMF
+Type of output must be XDMF